hazem3443/DjangoApp/README.md

 - check if the current user is authenticated to redirect to home or if not go to login pasge
 - then create a new form of class **CreateUserForm** with **POSTED** data from the user and saves it
 - then login this newly created user with login function
-- redirect to previous accessed page that was required authentication this check is being done with decorated method called
+- redirect to previous accessed page that was required authentication this check is being done with decorated method called (only with login not registeration it is not secure doing it with registeration)
 ```
 @login_required(login_url='loginPage')
 ```